 Against the Tides of Racism

-This podcast released on Saturdays aims to generate awareness, foster community, and create transformation by coming together to lean into the inspiring work of anti-racism.
+This podcast released on Tuesdays aims to generate awareness, foster community, and create transformation by coming together to lean into the inspiring work of anti-racism.

 Hosted by Dr. Gina Ko, Ph.D.
 (Educational Leadership) (she/her), a Psychologist in Calgary, Alberta.
 This podcast features guests from all walks of life who have endured, spoke up, and took action against the tides of racism.